ErikPrchlik/BIDS/README.md

 # BIDS
-University project aimed on business inteligence and data warhouse.
+University project focused on business intelligence and data warehouse.